Workquark/argocd-dotnet-kafka-subscriber-deploy/argo-cd/ReadME.md

 ## Placeholder -

-    This is a place holder for argo events testing.Again testing.Trying again.
+    This is a place holder for argo events testing.Again testing.Hopefully works.